TEAMMATES/teammates/docs/staticAnalysis.md

 > `FindBugs` will only appear in the inspection results if you ran it manually before running
 > `Analyze → Inspect Code... → Whole project`.

-`PMD` is provided as a plugin and do not run automatically.
-You can run it by selecting a number of files, right clicking, select `Run PMD` and then the option you want.
+`PMD` is provided as a plugin and does not run automatically.
+You can run it by selecting a number of files, right clicking, selecting `Run PMD` and then choosing the option you want.

 `Macker` is not available in IntelliJ IDEA and you have to run it on the command line.